kriansa/pve-kernel-builder/README.md

 # Proxmox custom Kernel compiler

-Enables compiling automatically custom kernel images with patches for `pve-kernels`.
+Fully automated kernel image builder with custom patches for `pve-kernels`.

+It looks for new commits at the [pve-kernel repository][pve-kernel-repo] every day and initiate a build process if necessary, then publish them to an APT repository on a S3 bucket of your choice.

 Currently it's being used to compile kernel for a RMRR issue that HP Proliant Microserver Gen8 has when passing through PCI devices.